EricZinda/Perplexity/backlog.md

     --> Might be a matter of not doing all the parses, need to do them all

 - Get verb matching to work
+- Make sstrings fall back to default generation if they fail
   - Make english_for_delphin_variable and english_for_delphin_variable_mrs work the same so one can be used for backup:
--
-- Make sstrings fall back to default generation if they fail
+  - How to deal with failure_index?
 - convert lessThan error to use sstrings
+  - 3 files are large -> There are less than 3 <unknown>
+  - Problem 1: need to strip all determiners to generate a good message
+  - Problem 2: need to match
   - How to generate strings that represent the variable at the end of the whole sentence?
   - Theory: Put a quantifier in front of the whole tree?
   -